+Range Procedures

-Range Procedures - RSO
+Range Safety Officer - RSO

-- a) The RSO is the individual who is responsible for and oversees the shooting activities at the firing line (in both the Indoor and the Outdoor Ranges) and the archery range. - b) The RSO ensures that all firearm and club safety rules are being followed. - c) The RSO's name is to be printed on the blackboard in the range where shooting is taking place.
+- a) The RSO is the individual who is responsible for and oversees the shooting activities at the firing line (in both the Indoor, Outdoor and Archery Range). - b) The RSO ensures that all firearm and club safety rules are being followed. - c) The RSO's name is to be printed on the blackboard in the range where shooting is taking place.
 If two or more members are shooting on the same range, one must be designated as the RSO.
 If that person leaves, another is designated as the RSO and prints his or her name on the blackboard.
-If two or more members are shooting, one must be the designated "range safety officer"

-Range Procedures - Safety Lights
+Safety Lights